Radiation Forces and Torques on Janus Cylinders: Lattice Boltzmann Method

-The computational domain is a square of side length $L$ in the $x$-$y$ plane.
-The incident wave enters from the left boundary (Fig. \ref{fig:schematic_LBM}), while the remaining three boundaries use open boundary conditions to minimize reflections \cite{khan2024electromagnetic}.
-The Janus cylinder is positioned at the center of the domain.
-In this study, we take $\mu_r = 1$.
+The computational domain is a square of side length $L$ in the $x$--$y$ plane, with the Janus cylinder positioned at its center (Fig.~\ref{fig:schematic_LBM}).
+A plane wave is introduced through the left boundary, while the remaining boundaries allow outgoing waves to exit the domain.
+In all simulations, the relative permeability is set to $\mu_r = 1$.